-RNABC Publication (1999) "Overview of legislation relevant to nursing practice" medication after they told her the dose "wasn't out of line".
+RNABC Publication (1999) "Overview of legislation

+two nursing colleagues and then gave the medication after they told her the dose "wasn't out of line".
 The patient died as a result of the medication.
 Is the nurse negligent?
 Of so, Why?
 (Nursing life, September/October 1982, pp 36-37)